Maserati Ghibli review - Practicality, comfort and boot space

 Swoopy styling compromises space in the rear, but the Ghibli is luxurious and refined

-The Ghibli is only available as a four-door saloon, but its swoopy styling makes it more of a rival for cars like the Jaguar XF, BMW 6 Series Gran Coupe and Mercedes CLS Class saloon than a challenger to the ‘regular’ 5 Series or E Class.
+The Ghibli is only available as a four-door saloon, but its swoopy styling makes it more of a stylish-looking rival to the more ‘regular’ appearance of the 5 Series or E Class.

 Up front, there’s lots of seat and wheel adjustment, although the offset pedals mean your legs are angled away from your arms – it’s a good job the car is only available as an auto, as the addition of a clutch pedal would exacerbate the problem.

 An air-conditioned glovebox, large door pockets, a centre console storage bin and 60/40 split rear seats help make the interior a genuinely useable space, and the luxurious interior trim creates a comfortable ambience.
 The car is quiet and refined while driving, although pressing the Sport button makes the exhaust a lot more intrusive.
 The ride quality is less than perfect on the UK’s increasingly pot-holed roads, which some owners will find irritating too.

 While there’s plenty of room up front, rear space is poorer than in the Jaguar XF.
 The heavily sculpted outer seats mean the middle seat feels more like a perch and is pretty much unusable apart from for short journeys.
 Head and legroom are also tight, the swoopy rear roofline not helping accommodation all.

 Still, the seats are comfortable, and the centre armrest folds to reveal a storage area with two cup-holders, plus USB and 12V sockets.